 Few notes on ingredients

 I’ve used plain flour with baking powder, but if you only have self-raising flour, it’s O.K to use that too.
 Use the same amount of self-raising flour as the plain flour in the recipe, but leave out the baking powder.

 I also like that you can also make variations of this cake.
+You can use both light brown or dark brown sugar mixed with white sugar to give you lighter flavour.
 Depending on what type of sugar you use, you will end up with a slightly different cake.
 The darker the sugar is, the deeper the flavour is going to be (and the cake will be also slightly darker in colour).

 In the past, I’ve tried to replace the butter with other fats (like spreadable butter or margarine), but to be honest, it’s not worth it!

 Butter is butter, and you can’t replace the flavour!
 If you don’t have unsalted butter, just use salted butter, but don’t add the pinch of salt into your cake mix.